MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 ## Overview

 This repository contains the code implementation for the book *[Mathematical Foundations of Reinforcement Learning](https://github.com/MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning)*.
-This text serves as the course material for a reinforcement learning class taught by Professor Shiyu Zhao at Westlake University.
+The code primarily includes two key components: the basic framework for reinforcement learning (RL) and the functions for plotting the grid world environment.
+You need to design the specific RL algorithms required for your applications.
 Implementations are available in both Python and MATLAB.